-This Halloween we want to treat you with some molecular biology goodies in the shape 10 juicy tricks.
+This Halloween we want to treat you with some molecular biology goodies in the shape of 10 juicy tricks.
 We’ve been bringing you advice since August 2007, but some of our readers may just be discovering our hallowed grounds.
-Join with us in this bringing some of these old tricks back to life.
+Join us in bringing some of these old tricks back to life.

 1. Save money by recycling electroporation cuvettes

-Article: Re-cycling Electroporation Cuvettes
+Re-cycling Electroporation Cuvettes

-Article: Pimp Your Plasmid Growth Medium
+Pimp Your Plasmid Growth Medium

 3. Using LB-grown cultures for IPTG induced expression?
 Lactose in the LB will give a low level of background expression.
 Switch it off by adding 0.3% glucose.

 Shut of Background lac Promoter Expression in LB

 4. Ever noticed that when you do the PE wash during gel extractions, a droplet of PE tends to stubbornly rest inside the column at the side that was to the outside of the centrifuge rotor?
 Get rid of that droplet, and stop it carrying through during elution, by turning the tube 180 degrees so the droplet is on the inside, and giving it another quick centrifugation.